lonycell/grafana.v7/docs/sources/features/datasources/_index.md

 # Data Source Overview

-Grafana supports many different storage backends for your time series data (data source).
+ThingSPIN supports many different storage backends for your time series data (data source).
 Each data source has a specific Query Editor that is customized for the features and capabilities that the particular data source exposes.

 ## Querying